Article

 Some companies invest in monitoring software to determine whether their employees are working at home.
 This strategy is generally a waste of the manager's time.

-Create a work culture where employees are appreciated for more than the number of keystrokes they make daily.
-Let workers know that they can advise their manager if they need to step away from their desk to look after a personal or family matter.
+Create a supportive work culture where employees are appreciated for more than the number of keystrokes they make daily.
+Let people know that they can advise their manager if they need to step away from their desk to look after a personal or family matter, enhancing employee experience and organizational culture.

 3. Introduce new hires to the hybrid company culture

-When recruiting new employees, ask candidates how they feel about remote work as part of the interview process.
-Ensure that new employees feel comfortable working remotely.
-It's crucial to have an onboarding process that addresses remote and in-office work
+When recruiting new employees, organizations should ask candidates how they feel about remote work as part of the interview process.
+Ensure that new employees feel comfortable working remotely, supporting their integration into hybrid teams.
+It's crucial to have an onboarding process that addresses both remote and in-office work, fostering a positive employee experience and effective leadership.

-Company training documents should reflect that the new employee is adjusting to working with a new team that uses different procedures.
+Company training documents should reflect that the new employee is adjusting to working with a new team that uses different procedures, supporting effective teamwork in a hybrid environment.
 The onboarding process should address that the new hire can't necessarily walk down the hall with any questions or concerns.
-Remote work requires a different dynamic than working in an office.
-Team members need to reach out to each other with questions quickly, so they don't get off track; there is much less opportunity for feedback when working remotely.
+Remote work requires a different dynamic than working in an office, challenging organizations to support their people effectively.
+Team members need to reach out to each other with questions quickly, so they don't get off track; there is much less opportunity for feedback when working remotely, necessitating strong leadership and communication strategies.

 4. Share your future remote work plans with employees

-Decide on a return-to-work strategy that employees can understand.
-Some companies may decide that all employees will be working from home due to the high cost of maintaining a post-pandemic physical office.
-Others will continue with a hybrid workforce permanently.
+Organizations need to decide on a return-to-work strategy that employees can understand, ensuring clear communication from leaders.
+Some businesses may decide that all employees will be working from home due to the high cost of maintaining a post-pandemic physical office.
+Others will continue with a hybrid workforce permanently, supporting a flexible and sustainable business model.

-Keeping remote employees waiting and not knowing whether their current work arrangement is permanent is stressful.
-The longer employees work from home, the more permanent it seems.
-They get used to working in a way that fosters a better work-life balance with less commuting and will find it challenging to give up this lifestyle.
+Organizations should avoid keeping remote employees waiting and not knowing whether their current work arrangement is permanent, as this uncertainty is stressful.
+The longer employees work from home, the more permanent it seems, supporting a better work-life balance with less commuting.
+They get used to this lifestyle and may find it challenging to give up, presenting leadership challenges for businesses to retain talent and support employee satisfaction.

 Read more: 10 Solutions to Manage a Hybrid Team in a Hybrid Workplace model